Christiaan-Ghijselinck/KangooZE-apk/README.md

 <ins>Notes</ins>:

 The application was developed with Android Studio end tested using the KONNWEI KW902 and the Vgate iCar Pro 2S dongles on a Samsung Smartphone Galaxy S5 neo.
 The application has not been tested on a Tablet.

+Depending on the Android Version , one should use KangooZE.apk or KangooZE-b.apk.
+The **KangooZE.apk** inatalls on Smartphones with Android Version 6 to up to inclusive Version 14.
+The **KangooZE-b.apk** installs on Smartphones with Android Version 7 and higher ( inclusive Version 15 ).
+The version number used by the Smartphone can be found within "About" via "Settings".
+See also https://apilevels.com/